ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 where we need to think about **how** to do it, we lose the ability to further split it down or further delegate it.
-Also, if someone does try to delegate something in terms of *how* and not *what*, you would call that *micro-management*.. and that isn't always effective.
+Also, if someone does try to delegate something in terms of *how* and not *what*, you would call that *micro-management*, and that isn't always effective.

-## Curse of knowing..
+## Curse of knowing

 Breaking down problems into smaller **what** problems seems to be a natural way to solving the overall problem.
-It seems like this is how we can work together efficiently.. and it seems that this is how we should be working on an individual level as well.
+It seems like this is how we can work together efficiently, and it seems that this is how we should be working on an individual level as well.
 However, it is not always that easy to keep focusing on the *what* instead of the *how*.
-Imagine that the task is "show a list of items in a table"..
-I tend to start thinking about "do I know of a library that would let me do it in *react* .. or *elm* ..".
-Immediately, I focus on the the *how* whereas I should be thinking of the *what* i.e. What type of data the table contain, what is the use case .. etc. This is the **curse of knowing**.. i.e. just because I have experience in a few tools, I start thinking of the implementation.
+Imagine that the task is "show a list of items in a table", I tend to start thinking about "do I know of a library that would let me do it in *react*.. or *elm* ..".
+Immediately, I focus on the the *how* whereas I should be thinking of the *what* i.e. What type of data the table contain, what is the use case etc. This is the **curse of knowing** i.e. just because I have experience in a few tools, I start thinking of the implementation.
 Whenever something like this happens, the brain shifts from the **what domain** to the **how domain** and this comes at a cost.
 If the brain stays in the *how domain* for too long, it comes at a significant cost.

-## .. but then.. how do I actually *do* something?
+## but then how do I actually *do* something?

 Of course, you can't always keep thinking in terms of *what*.
-At some point, you have the execute.. and that is when you need to know *how* to do it.
+At some point, you have the execute and that is when you need to know *how* to do it.

 My point is that the *how* problems should be so simple that they shouldn't move your focus away from the main objective.
 If you spend too much time in the **how